2023 Institute Faculty

 Scott Manning Stevens is associate professor and director of Native American and indigenous studies at Syracuse University.
 He is co-author of Art of the American West: The Haub Family Collection at the Tacoma Art Museum (2014), and Home Front: Daily Life in the Civil War North (2013), and co-editor of Why You Can't Teach United States History without American Indians (2015).
 Stevens will discuss the visualization of Indian resistance in the Civil War era.

 Donna Thompson Ray is the project director for faculty development programs at the American Social History Project/Center for Media and Learning.
 She has directed many NEH-funded faculty development programs and visual history projects, including Learning to Look: Visual Evidence and the U.S. Past in the New Media Classroom (2002-04) and the Picturing U.S. History: An Interactive Resource for Teaching with Visual Evidence website.
-She is a Ph.D. candidate in U.S. history at Drew University specializing in nineteenth-century American visual culture.
+She is a doctoral candidate in historical studies at Drew University specializing in nineteenth-century American visual culture.